justits/algorithms/yandex_cup/analytics/2020/README.md

 - The number of points for the remaining cards is the same as their face value.

 Round the answer to the sixth digit after the dot.

+## movie tickets

+When a users buy a ticket, they can specify their email or phone number, or email and phone number at once.
+Write an algorithm that, based on a list of such transactions, finds the user who bought the most tickets.
+Find the number of lines in the source file that relate to this user.

+**Example of linking users by logs:**<br>
+user_1@contest.yandex.ru, 880111111111 <br>
+user_1@contest.yandex.ru, 880222222222 <br>
+user_2@contest.yandex.ru, 880222222222 <br>
+user_3@contest.yandex.ru, 880333333333

+first user:  <br>
+user_1@contest.yandex.ru, 880111111111 <br>
+user_1@contest.yandex.ru, 880222222222 <br>
+user_2@contest.yandex.ru, 880222222222 <br>

+second user:  <br>
+user_3@contest.yandex.ru, 880333333333